440 Huntington Avenue

 370 West Village H

 Mania Abdi is a PhD student in Northeastern University’s Khoury College of Computer Sciences, advised by Professor Peter Desnoyers.
 Abdi researches and improves the performance of data applications by caching data.
 Before joining Northeastern, Abdi worked as a system software engineer for seven years, focusing on device drivers and kernel module design.
 She earned her Bachelor’s of Science from Amirkabir University of Technology, and her Master’s of Science from Sharif University of Technology.

 What are the specifics of your graduate education (thus far)?

-I am PhD student in CCIS under the supervision of Professor Peter Desnoyers.
+I am PhD student in Khoury College under the supervision of Professor Peter Desnoyers.
 Before joining Northeastern, I was working for seven years as a system software engineer where I focused on device drivers and kernel module design.